yimuchen/yimuchen.github.io/_posts/2017-05-29-AtomRemoteEdit.md

 Working on files on a remote server will never be as straight forwards as working with local folders.
 The most straight forward way would be of course to start a remote session on the server and start up a text editing software there.
 This will lead to many complications if you, have grown accustom to multiple text-editing plugins that enhances certain editing experiences.
-For example, [scientific linux](https://www.scientificlinux.org/) version 6, which is still a common distribution on research machines, only ships with [`python2.6`](http://ftp.scientificlinux.org/linux/scientific/6.9/x86_64/os/Packages/) by default, with many of the more fancy plugins for vim requiring at least `python2.7`, sometimes even `python3`.
+For example, [Scientific Linux](https://www.scientificlinux.org/) version 6, which is still a common distribution on research machines, only ships with [`python2.6`](http://ftp.scientificlinux.org/linux/scientific/6.9/x86_64/os/Packages/) by default, with many of the more fancy plugins for vim requiring at least `python2.7`, sometimes even `python3`.
 In this case, one way to patch this would be to compile you own version of the packages required for your favourite text editing environment on your remote machines.
-But not only is this time consuming, additional problems may also occur if your remote machine has floating environment settings, such as loading a new glibc/python path when loading specific packages, which may or may not conflict with your private compiled libraries.
+But not only is this time consuming, additional problems may also occur if your remote machine has floating environment settings, such as loading a new `glibc/python` path when loading specific packages, which may or may not conflict with your private compiled libraries.
 My opinion is that your editing experience should be something that could be set up one your own local machine once, and be shared among all of the projects you are working on, remote or otherwise.
 While the solution provided isn't the silver bullet for solving every use case, it did help me in most of my problems when working on remote projects with my editor of preference: [atom](https://atom.io/).